What is an independent medical examination for WorkCover?

 What happens at the independent medical examination

+WorkCover’s specialist will ask you questions about how your incident happened, about your current symptoms and limitations.
 This will be followed by an examination.
 A few things to remember here:

-• during the examination, be honest.
+• During the examination, be honest.
 Doctors can spot if you pretend that something hurts when it doesn’t.

 For our clients, we provide a written memo before the examination to outline in detail what to expect.
 This will ensure there are no surprises and that you get the most out of the examination and report.